nxabdullah/nxabdullah/README.md

 - 👋 Hi, I’m @nxabdullah
-- 🏫 I am a second year Computer Science student at the University of Toronto
+- 🏫 I am a third year Computer Science student at the University of Toronto
-- 👀 I’m interested in Software Engineering and Data Science
+- 👀 I’m interested in Software Engineering and Quantum Computing
-- 🌱 I’m currently learning software design, swift and R.
-- 📫 You can follow me on instagram @xnabdullah

 <!---
 nxabdullah/nxabdullah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.